Hacking with Swift — Learning Project 36 Crashy Plane

 Modify now the touchesBegan() method:

-1. Switch over the gameState property and…
+- Switch over the

-2. …in case it is in a .showingLogo state, set it to .playing, create a fade out action over 0.5 seconds, create a remove from parent action, then a wait for 0.5 seconds action then a run action which will set the player’s physics body to be dynamic and start the rocks movement.
+.showingLogostate, set it to.playing, create a fade out action over 0.5 seconds, create a remove from parent action, then a wait for 0.5 seconds action then a run action which will set the player’s physics body to be dynamic and start the rocks movement. - Create a sequence with these actions and run it on the

-4. In case we are .playing: cut-paste here the original two lines of code we had before.
+.playing: cut-paste here the original two lines of code we had before. - In case we are

 Inside didBegin(_:) add these code before the removal of the node from the parent: set the game over’s alpha value to 1, change the game state to .dead, stop the background music from playing with the stop() action.